molpopgen/fwdpy/README.rst

 Changes to the Cython/C++ back end:

+* cythonGSL_ is now required.
+We expect to use more GSL in this package, and so it makes sense to not reinvent the wheel.
 * Massive reduction in code base
 * Update to Cython_ 0.24.0
 * Generic temporal samplers and fitness functions are now supported.